icinganalysis/icinganalysis.github.io/content/aedc1dmp.md

 category: Diversions
 tags: impingement, evaporation, python

+### _"The third part of the study comprised some numerical computations of two-phase, dilute, air and entrained water particle flows, using a new version of the AEDC one-dimensional, multiphase flow code, AEDC1DMP."_

 ![Water drop velocities in an icing wind tunnel calculated with the iads1dmp code.](images/build_a_1d_drop_motion_simulation/iads1dmp_velocity.png)

 # The AEDC 1-Dimensional Multi-Phase code (AEDC1DMP) and the iads1dmp